 Bus service is available to each of these destinations, as well as to Jerusalem.

-Zichron is now quite spread out, and growing rapidly, so navigating the town can be difficult without a car.
-There is no bus service available to transport residents within Zichron Yaakov.
+Zichron is now quite spread out, and growing rapidly, it is easy to get around by car.
+There is also a bus service also within Zichron Yaakov.

 Zichron Yaakov’s English-speaking community has always welcomed new residents.
 There is an English-speaking Aliyah coordinator who works in the municipality.

-When not available in Zichron itself, Ulpanim are located in Haifa, Pardes Hanah, and Hadera.
+When not available in Zichron itself, Ulpanim are located in Haifa, Pardes Hanah, Or Akiva and Hadera.
 Government offices, including Misrad Haklita (Ministry of Absorption), are in Hadera.

 Amenities / Services